SEO tips for websites: Small Changes To Make A Big Impact

-It’s a great tool to also see how your website is performing in terms of your overall impressions and clicks through and you can find out where they are coming from based on search queries!
-It provides lots of useful insight for search engine marketing in terms of thinking about what keywords and search terms your website might or should be ranking for.
+It’s a great tool to also see how your website is performing in terms of your overall impressions and click-through rate.
+And you can find out where they are coming from based on search queries!
+It provides lots of useful insight for SEO in terms of thinking about what keywords and search terms your website might or should be ranking for.

 One of our main SEO tips is to utilise keywords in the right way.
-When it comes to keywords (the individual words, phrases, terms that people are searching from) stop thinking like a business owner and what you are trying to sell.
+When it comes to keywords (the individual words, phrases, and terms that people are searching for) stop thinking like a business owner and what you’re trying to sell.
 As an SEO agency, we see search as no different to the sales funnel.
-Most people start off when considering buying something with a search to increase their awareness – how are you going to capture those people?
+Most people start off with a search to increase their awareness – how are you going to capture those people?

-Once they’ve become aware of you, they will probably start to delve a little deeper and look for comparisons or alternatives and then hopefully, because you have what they are looking for, they become more interested, increase their desire to buy from you and then ultimately, become a customer of yours.
+Once they’ve become aware of you, they will probably start to delve a little deeper and look for comparisons or alternatives.
+Then hopefully, because you have what they are looking for, they become more interested, increase their desire to buy from you and then ultimately, become a customer of yours.

-So where do you target and where do you pay emphasis?
+So, where do you target and where do you pay emphasis?
 Too many times people try to optimise straight for the core item that is being sold, meaning it’s a highly competitive space to play in when it comes to SEO.
-If anyone has done paid advertising on keywords, you are more likely to see that the cost for these is a lot higher, which is because the ROI is supposed to be higher.
-You are pitching for people that have already made their way through the funnel and have a desire to buy.
+If anyone has done paid advertising on keywords, you are more likely to see that the cost for these is a lot higher.
+This is because the ROI is supposed to be higher.
+You are pitching to people that have already made their way through the funnel and have a desire to buy.